Carry My Story: A Kirklees Linking Programme

 We quickly realised how beneficial the project was for our pupils and how it had a much bigger potential for our pupils and community.

-Click here to see an overview of the project from 2019-2020.
+Click here to see an overview of the programme from 2019-2020.

 However, as you will see, our pupils were still able to engage in some very purposeful learning.

-Click here to see an overview of the project from 2020-2021.
+Click here to see an overview of the programme from 2020-2021.

 Again, this was a challenging year but we are proud to say that we still engaged with the programme successfully and were creative in the way we did this.

 Following the success of Carry My Story over previous years Mrs T and Mrs Price felt inspired to enhance the resources available for our pupils during this invaluable topic.
 They have written and published their very own book called 'Carry Our Story, Carry With Care' and provided all classes with copies to keep.
 We can't wait to enjoy this very special key text during our Carry My Story topic which is all about identity, diversity, equality and community.
 What an amazing way to show pupils that they could be an author or illustrator one day if they want to be!

 To order a copy of this very special and unique book visit the following link -

 For more information about Carry My Story you can speak to Mrs Lillie or Mrs Booth who are now taking a lead on this within school.
 You can also speak to our curriculum leader Mrs Price who has worked on the programme for the past 6 years and will continue to support staff in school.